-- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure the valves on the discharge manifold are open. - Disconnect the 1 1/2" discharge hose that went to the drill rig or reservoir tank, at the drill rig or reservoir, and securely fasten it, back into the mixing tank to recalculate the fluid. - Fill and rinse the tank with clear water and then start the motor and pump.
-By pumping clear water through the entire system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
-Open the hopper valve to drain, then close. - Switch off the motor and pump. - Drain the remaining water out of the tank and dispose of it according to local environmental approved practices. - Disconnect all hoses and let them drain. - Remove centrifugal pump front drain plug.
-Leave the pump plug out. - Make sure both valves on the discharge manifold and the wash wand valve are open. - Remove filter / shear and clean as described in the maintenance section of this manual.
+- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure both "Outlet" valves are open. - Fill and rinse the tank with clear water and then start the motor and pump.
+By pumping this water through the system, it will remove buildup and dilute any remaining mixed fluid in the system.
+Open the valve on the wash wand to flush it into the hopper, then close. - Switch off the motor and pump. - Drain the remaining water out of the tank and dispose of it according to local environmental approved practices. - Disconnect all hoses and let them drain. - Remove centrifugal pump front drain plug.
+Leave the pump plug out. - Make sure both "Outlet" valves and wash wand valve are open. - Remove filter / shear and clean as described in the maintenance section of this manual.
 Leave filter / shear out of housing as this will allow remaining moisture to drain. - Open the hopper valve and pour in a suitable environmentally friendly anti-freeze until it runs out of the venturi open end (hose is disconnected). - Shut the hopper valve and pour a suitable environmentally friendly anti-freeze into the hopper until about 2" of fluid cover the valve.
 This will stop the valve from freezing around the edges.